liloheinrich/BridgeOfDoom/README.md

 # Bridge Of Doom
 Autonomous parametric path following program
-Quantitative Engineering Analysis, Spring 2020
+Quantitative Engineering Analysis 1, Spring 2020

 See **[paper](QEA_Robo.pdf)** for more details